 From the Dallas Daily Herald of April 4, 1876.

-On this 1873 map the Chisholm Trail is the double line from the Red River to Abilene.
+On this 1872 map the Chisholm Trail is the double line from the Red River to Abilene.
 In terms of miles, Jesse Chisholm’s trading trail constituted a modest part of the overall Chisholm Trail.
 And that trail really was more a network covering three states from south Texas to northern Kansas.
 Think of a tree.
 In Texas were small feeder trails that began in south Texas and merged with a large feeder trail by the time that large feeder trail reached Red River Station in Montague County.
 These were the roots of the tree.
 The Chisholm Trail from Red River Station north into Kansas was the trunk.
 And as the railroads progressed westward with time, a few feeder trails from the top of the trunk to railheads other than Abilene were the limbs.
 From south Texas to Abilene was more than eight hundred miles.
+(Map from Kansas Historical Society.)

 Imagine the reactions of the cowboys as they passed through those towns driving cattle north:

 Austin: “Too many politicians here.
 Get along, little dogie.”

 Waco: “Too many preachers here.
 Get along, little dogie.”

-Hell’s Half Acre, Fort Worth: “Whoa!
-Hey, a female just winked at me.
-And she ain’t a heifer!
-Boys, we’re beddin’ down here for the night.
+Fort Worth: “Whoa!
+Boys, I just seen a female wink at me.
+And she don’t have four stomachs, four hooves, and a tail!
+We’re beddin’ down here for the night.
 Maybe two.”

 After visiting Fort Worth in 1872, Colonel John Wien Forney of the Texas & Pacific railroad wrote: “During the last year, 500,000 head of cattle were driven through Fort Worth on their way to Kansas and Missouri, and as we left the town we met a single drove containing 1,250 head.”